0xshinobii/so101-rt-control/README.md

 `t ≥ 1.5 s`).
 That is not the simulation aggregator, which is the arithmetic mean of five per-joint RMS values including wrist-roll.

+`hardware_run` now requests `SCHED_FIFO`/`mlockall` for the tracking loop.
-These campaign logs predate `SCHED_FIFO`/`mlockall` integration in `hardware_run`; they establish tracking behavior, not RT execution.
-Current logs record `rt_fifo`, `rt_mlockall` and deadline health in their CSV header.
+These archived campaign CSVs predate that (no `rt_fifo` in the header), so they establish tracking, not RT execution.
 A replacement campaign must rerun all five controllers at both masses.

 Hardware uses the same PD and computed-torque classes as simulation.
 The gains are not the same (`Kp = (8, 12, 2, 8, 8, 0)` and acceleration-domain